|Full time||1 year||2 days per week, the remainder is comprised of self-directed study||September 2017|

 Practical creative projects, exhibition/individual presentations, research project folder, written assignments and/or reports, project outcomes and visual summaries.

 The course is made up of two 60-credit modules running sequentially in teaching blocks 1 and 2.
 These modules will be underpinned by a learning agreement specific to your course subject area.

-This module is delivered in teaching block 1 and offers a bespoke and immersive learning experience for you in the Faculty of Art, Design & Architecture.
+This module is delivered in teaching block 1 and offers a bespoke and immersive learning experience for you in Kingston School of Art (the new name from September 2017).
 Whilst working toward a generic set of aims and learning outcomes, the content of this module will be partly determined by your subject discipline, and defined in a Learning Agreement.
 Through academic guidance and tutoring, you will experience a range of teaching and learning activities appropriate to the development of your creative experience, practice and skills.

 This module seeks to identify, develop and enhance relevant intellectual, creative and practical skills, and aims to offer a supported learning environment for the development of individual and collective creative practice and project-based work.

 Formative assessment takes place throughout the module and you are provided with ongoing feedback on your work.
 The module is then summatively assessed through a portfolio of work comprising all the work undertaken throughout the module.
 This may include practical visual and material work, pieces of reflective writing, presentations, and visual and material studies

 This module is delivered in teaching block 2 and follows Creative Practice 1 in building upon your creative experience, practice and skills.
 Whilst again working toward a generic set of aims and learning outcomes, the content of this module will be to a large extent determined by your own interests and ambitions, and in response to the learning and work undertaken in teaching block 1.